dejlek/itl/README.md

   named values.
 A record is defined by a list of fields.
 Each field has a name, a type, and an optional flag indicating if the field is optional.
 The name of each field must be unique.
 - **union** - A union represents a value from a finite set of types.
-A union has a discriminator type that is used to determine the actual type, a set of fields, and a default which indicates the default type.
+  A union has a discriminator type that is used to determine the actual type and a set of fields.
 A union field has a name, a type, a set of values corresponding to the discriminator type, and an optional flag indicating if the field is optional.
 The name of each field must be unique.
 The pair-wise intersection of union field discriminator values must be disjoint.
+An empty set of discriminator values means that this field is the default.

 # Float Models